Lazard: A unified firm

+The crisis was finally resolved in 2018.

+Lazard invested in a startup investment bank, Independence Point Advisors, in late 2021.

+On May 26, 2023, the firm announced that Peter R. Orszag, CEO of Financial Advisory, had been unanimously elected by its Board to serve as CEO of Lazard and as a Board Director, effective October 1, 2023.
+Orszag became chief executive officer of Lazard on October 1, 2023.
+On January 1, 2025, Orszag's role expanded to serve as CEO and Chairman of Lazard's Board of Directors.

+The publicly traded partnership Lazard Ltd was reincorporated under the Delaware General Corporation Law effective January 1, 2024 and changed its name from Lazard Ltd to Lazard, Inc.

+In 2025, Lazard and alternative credit firm Arini Capital Management have formed a strategic alliance to collaborate on sourcing and direct lending opportunities across Europe, the Middle East, and Africa.

-Business Overview
+Business overview

-Financial Advisory
+Financial advisory

 Lazard advises clients on a wide range of strategic and financial issues.
 These may include advising on the potential acquisition of another company, business or certain assets, or on the sale of certain businesses, assets or an entire company.
 The firm also advises on alternatives to a sale such as recapitalizations, spin-offs, carve-outs and split-offs.
 For companies in financial distress or their creditors, Lazard advises on all aspects of restructuring.
-The firm has advised on many of the largest restructuring assignments in the wake of the global financial crisis that began in mid-2007.
+The firm has advised on many of the largest restructuring assignments during and after the 2008 financial crisis.
 Lazard also advises on capital structure and capital raising.
 Capital structure advice includes reviewing and analyzing structural alternatives and assisting in long-term planning.
 Capital raising advice includes private and public market financing.
 Lazard's Sovereign Advisory group advises governments and sovereign entities on policy and financial issues.

-Asset Management
+Asset management

 Lazard's asset management business provides investment management and financial advisory services to institutional clients, financial intermediaries, private clients, and investment vehicles around the world.
 The firm manages assets on behalf of institutional clients (corporations, labor unions, public pension funds, endowments, foundations, insurance companies, and banks; and through sub-advisory relationships, mutual fund sponsors, broker-dealers and registered advisors) and individual clients (principally family offices and high-net-worth individuals).

-Office Locations
+Office locations

-The bank operates from more than 41 cities across 26 countries.
+The bank operates from 39 cities across 22 countries.